opensvc/docs.opensvc.com/source/collector.usecases.rst

 .. figure:: _static/collector.usecases.nb_cluster_nodes.png

-In the service instance view, right click on the nodename column header.
+In the service instance view, right click on the ``Node`` column header.

 A side panel opens, showing the column data distribution and distinct values count.